JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 ### Method call formatting

 In long argument lists, put a line break after the opening parenthesis.
+Indent arguments by 4 spaces.
 Group multiple closely related arguments on the same line.

 ``` kotlin
 drawSquare(